Finnaware/Finn-Pokelatro/README.md

 79. Delibird as Gift Card
 80. Trubbish as Turtle Bean
 81. Spinarak as Erosion
-82. ??? as Reserved Parking
+82. Varoom and Revavroom as Reserved Parking
 83. Pelipper as Mail-In Rebate
-84. ??? as To the Moon
+84. Dachsbun as To the Moon
 85. Porygon-Z as Hallucination
 86. Delphox as Fortune Teller
 87. ??? as Juggler